Newmanben/alx-pre_course/0x01-git/README.md

-My readme is up to date
+Updated README file My readme is up to date